 Enforcement of safe work practices should be fair, consistent throughout the organization, and based on established policy.
-Management and supervisors should be conscious of the examples they set for the workplace and should obey the same rules as the rest of the workforce.
+Management and Supervisors should be conscious of the examples they set for the workplace and should obey the same rules as the rest of the workforce.

-Unsafe or unhealthy work action by all employees shall be corrected in a timely manner based on the severity of the hazards.
+Unsafe or unhealthy work actions by any employee(s) should be corrected in a timely manner based on the severity of the hazards.
 The enforcement of the program is based on the following methods: